Gerbera Cultivation process

 Gerbera is important commercial cut flower crop, and Gerbera flowers have a wide range of colors including yellow, orange, cream-white, pink, brick red, red color, terracotta and various other intermediate colors.
 Sometimes in double varieties, bicolor flowers are beautiful; Gerbera flower stalks are long, thin and leafy.

-In Greenhouse Gerbera cultivated in Soil or Soilless media ( coco peat). both have own advantage & disadvantage
+In Greenhouse Gerbera cultivated in Soil or Soilless media ( coco peat). both have own advantage & limitation.

 - Gerbera cultivation cost increase in soilless media is around 20-30%.